 The objective is for students to form their own critical insights into established structural realities, power relations, and social forces that shape, and are shaped by, the institution of sports.
 A central foundation of the course requires students to apply a sociological imagination to their own consumption of, and participation in, sports within their own lives.
 Students will have the opportunity to engage with a topic discussed throughout the course (militarization of sports, race & sports, gender & sports) to provide an interactive presentation/project.

 Discussion about how sports have been and continue to be affected by Covid-19 adds to the list of current issues within sports the course will address.
-Students will be asked to attend virtual lectures wearing sports apparel.
-(This is an updated expectation, but students will not be graded/assessed by this expectation).

 This course is open to Syracuse University undergraduates.

 All students who successfully complete the course will receive a Certificate of Completion and have the opportunity to request a Syracuse University credit transcript.